apaladines-techconsulting/Interview_Questions/README.md

 This provides an abstraction layer between the data storage (API / CoreData) and rest of aplication

 ## Clean Architecture:
-Its like Onion or Layer Archiqtecture.
+Its like Onion (multiple layers) or Layer Archiqtecture.
 All Business logic will be the center of your core

 - Entities -> This is our business logic and are at core of clean arch